Thermodynamical aspects of fermions in external electromagnetic fields: Relative entropy and entropy production

 We combine now the results of Lemma \ref{lm:S-traceclass} and Lemma \ref{lm:KHSunifrom} to discuss conditions under which the relative entropy vanishes in some limits.
 Consider an external potential $A$ which is sufficiently small (smooth and of compact spatial support and time independent) so that return to equilibrium holds for $\A(t)=h_{\mathcal{T}}(t)\A$, where $h_{\mathcal{T}}(t)$ is a switch on function of the form discussed in Lemma \ref{lm:KHSunifrom}.
 In other words, we assume that for every $\mathcal{T}>0$, considering $\mathcal{K}$ obtained from $\A(t)$ above, the corresponding $D+\mathcal{K}$ has purely absolutely continuous spectrum and the Cook criterion holds for $D+\mathcal{K}$ thanks to Lemma \ref{lm:Cook-criterion-D+K}.
 Under these hypotheses we have that $\|P\mathcal{K}Q\|_{HS}$ tends to $0$ in the limit $\mathcal{T}\to\infty$.
 We would like to prove that also the relative entropy in the form discussed in this paper vanishes under that limit.

-To prove it we might operate as in the proof of Lemma \ref{lm:S-traceclass} where we observed that $\mathfrak{S}$ is at least quadratic in $\mathcal{K}$ and that the Fermi factors inserted in the expansion of $\mathscr{S}_{0,V}$ essentially act as $P$ or $Q$.
-We can thus estimate
+To prove it we might operate as in the proof of Lemma \ref{lm:S-traceclass} where we observed that $\mathfrak{S}$ is at least quadratic in $\mathcal{K}$ and that the Fermi factors inserted in the expansion of $\mathscr{S}_{0,K}$ essentially act as $P$ or $Q$.